intranda/goobi-plugin-step-analysis-imagename/docs/index_en.md

 title: Automatic pagination based on file names
 identifier: intranda_step_imagename_analyse
 published: true
 description: This is a technical documentation for the plugin to automatically create a pagination based on filenames.
+keywords:
+    - Goobi workflow
+    - Plugin
+    - Step Plugin
 ---
 ## Introduction
 This documentation describes the installation, configuration and use of the plugin.
 This plugin can be used to automatically prepare METS-files, create a basic structure and set a pagination.